Home Vancouver Monthly Calendar Festivals and Events in Vancouver in 2023 Vancouver Hot Chocolate Festival

 Cooking Classes

-On January 23rd and 30th, 2019, there were Italian Hot Chocolate Throughout The Ages classes that featured different styles of regional Italian hot chocolates.
-The events took place from 6:30 pm to 9:00 pm at the Trattoria at the Italian Cultural Centre at 3075 Slocan Street.
+On January 23rd and 30th in 2019, there were Italian Hot Chocolate Throughout The Ages classes that featured different styles of regional Italian hot chocolates.
+The events took place in the early evening at the Trattoria at the Italian Cultural Centre at 3075 Slocan Street.
 The cost for each was $60.

 Tips & Advice